AnthonySHM/Research/Server-Client Dynamics.md

 Business Logic: Implementing the application's core functionalities and rules.<br>
 Security: Protecting sensitive data and preventing unauthorized access.<br>
 Server-Side Rendering (SSR): Generating HTML on the server for improved SEO and initial page load performance.<br>

+### Server-Side Rendering (SSR)
+SSR is a technique where the server generates the complete HTML of a page and sends it to the client.
+This is in contrast to client-side rendering (CSR), where the initial HTML is minimal and JavaScript is used to build the page on the client side.

+Example: In our Svelte application, the src/routes/+page.server.ts file contains server-side code.
+It fetches product data from the SQLite database and returns it to the client.
+This data is then used by the src/routes/+page.svelte component to render the product list.

 ### Key Technologies
 Programming Languages: Node.js, Python (Django, Flask), Ruby on Rails, Java (Spring), PHP (Laravel)<br>